REFERENCE COMPONENTS

 It's been some time since I heard one of them, but I remember their sheer natural quality and the cleanness and quietness that is consistent with no line-stage.
 The people who bought them, if they could live with the low-gain, loved them.
 (I'd love to hear a modified version, with the best caps available today.
 I would love even more to hear an all-out modern version of this design.)

 I remember that the original C-7 had some design problems that translated into sonic problems, so look for the "A" or "Revised" versions.
-I don't know if the original can be converted.
+(I can not provide the schematics to make these revisions.)
 The C-7 should be modified with better capacitors, just like all the other preamplifiers from this era.
 They also require a high quality step-up device for low-output moving coils.

 Recent- One reader just purchased a C-7 based on the above advice.
 His take: